Conditions of access

 Reservoir reserve: the area of land surrounding the reservoir, as well as the reservoir itself, under the care and control of SA Water.

-SA Water site: all land, water, buildings, and other facilities owned by or under the control of SA Water
+SA Water site: all land, water, buildings, and other facilities owned by or under the control of SA Water, including the reservoir reserve(s).

-SA Water people/personnel: all SA Water employees, contractors and those authorised to undertake work for SA Water.
+SA Water staff: all SA Water employees, contractors and those authorised to undertake work for SA Water.
+For clarity this includes reservoir rangers.

 SA Water property: all property owned or under the control of SA Water, whether fixed to the land or not.